Steven van der Sloot

-Steven Ako van der Sloot (born 6 July 2002) is a Dutch professional footballer who plays as a right-back for club ADO Den Haag.
+Steven Ako van der Sloot (born 6 July 2002) is a professional footballer who plays as a right-back for German club Fortuna Düsseldorf.
+Born in Cameroon, he represented the Netherlands at youth international level.

 Club career

-Van der Sloot made his first team debut for Schalke 04 in the 2.
+Van der Sloot transferred to the Ajax youth academy on 28 May 2019.
+He joined the Schalke 04 youth academy on 18 May 2022.
+He made his first team debut for Schalke 04 in the 2.
 Bundesliga in a 1–1 away draw against Hannover 96 on 7 April 2024, coming on as a substitute in the 84th minute for Cédric Brunner.

-Sloot signed a 2-year contract with Eerste Divisie club ADO Den Haag on 6 July 2024.
+Van der Sloot joined the Eerste Divisie club ADO Den Haag on 6 July 2024.
+He made his debut on 10 August 2024 against VVV-Venlo.

 International career

 Van der Sloot was born in Cameroon to a Dutch father and a Cameroonian mother, and holds dual citizenship.
-He was a youth international for the Netherlands.
+He played for the Netherlands' youth national teams.